 Perhaps only natural bullies can make it in Hollywood, can climb the chain of intimidation.
 Or maybe all these are just excuses.
 Of course it would be damn nerve-wracking living with someone so violent, but Bogart was always a little menacing anyway, that's what gave his heroes their punch, the sudden eruptions, the "that means one of you is gonna get a beating for nothing!" climax of TO HAVE AND HAVE NOT, or that cruel mirth in his eyes when he knocks out Joel Cairo in MALTESE FALCON.

 In other words, Bogart seen after IN A LONELY PLACE is a monster no matter who he's playing.
 He's a Universal horror monster figure who escaped to Warner's to be a gangster and then fought his way up to stardom and romantic protagonists.
-He and his first wife were known as "The Battling Bogarts", this was never a man to fuck with, even then.
-No man who's fought off an abusive wife for more than a few years is to be fucked with.
-Such a man is maybe too quick to violence but even in WW2 approved locales, but Ray is able to locate the monster underneath all the heroism and the hero underneath the monster.
+He and his first wife were known as "the battling Bogarts."
+This was never a man to fuck with.
+Such a man is maybe too quick to violence even in WW2 approved locales, but Ray is able to locate the monster underneath all the heroism and the hero underneath the monster.
 Once the war is over and there's no one left to legally kill, the monster in the Bogart persona starts to crack through the detective/war hero/romantic lead mask, right along the crow's feet, and the Frankenstein monster starts trying to reach out to crush someone.

 Sunday, August 21, 2011